 From earth to rough to final polished diamond, there are a lot of choices to be made before your diamond becomes your diamond.
-Perhaps most important….what kind of diamond can the piece of rough be transformed into?
-The shape?
-The size?
-Every single cut, detail and proportion.
-And, what terminology refers to these choices and the final, beautiful end result?
+Knowing the language and meaning of terms referring to your diamond is very important in understanding what you are getting.
 Let’s define the terms that define your diamond.

 If we picture the girdle as the widest part, then the portion of the diamond above the girdle is the CROWN.
 The crown is topped off by the table - usually large and flat which happens to be the biggest facet on the diamond.
 This is where light enters the diamond and the brilliance begins.